Utility bicycle: Design

 Utility bicycles often feature a step-through frame so they can be easily mounted, single speed, or with internal hub gearing, and drum brakes to reduce the need for maintenance, mudguards to keep the rider's clothing clean, a chain guard to prevent skirts or loose trousers from being caught in the chain, a skirt guard to prevent a long coat or skirt catching in the rear wheel or brakes, a center stand kickstand so it can be parked easily, and a basket or pannier rack to carry personal possessions or shopping bags.

-A traditional type of utility bicycle, the roadster may weigh as much as 35 to 50 pounds (16 – 23 kg).
+A traditional type of utility bicycle, the roadster may weigh as much as 16–23 kg (35 to 50 lbs).
 Parts such as frames, wheels/rims, and tires are chosen for strength, safety, and durability rather than high performance.
 Additionally, utility bikes tend to incorporate fewer technological advances in material design and engineering in comparison to road bicycles, though there are exceptions.
 In particular, the small-tired Moulton portable utility cycles incorporate advanced engineering with slightly lighter weight.

 Most utility bikes feature an upright riding position.
 The handlebars are almost always curved back and positioned higher than the saddle so that the rider can operate controls without changing their riding posture.
-The saddle is also place right above the rear wheel axle instead of the bottom bracket, which makes it more difficult to pedal.
+The saddle is also placed right above the rear wheel axle instead of the bottom bracket, which makes it more difficult to pedal.
 Some people add a child seat or a trailer.
-The utility bike's combination of parts, design, and features provide functionality and (short-distance)comfort at the expense of weight, an adequate compromise when used as originally intended (local commuting and short rides).
+The utility bike's combination of parts, design, and features provide functionality and comfort at the expense of weight, an adequate compromise when used as originally intended (local commuting and short rides).

 Stadsfiets as a defining term

 The Dutch stadsfiets has the full set of features commonly incorporated into a utility bicycle.
 The Dutch words fiets and stadsfiets mean 'bicycle' and 'city bicycle', respectively.
-A stadsfiets is considered to be a fully outfitted European city bike, distinguished by the following typical features: upright riding position, fully enclosed chaincase, skirtguard, O-lock, hub gearing, dynamo hub, manually operated small warning bell, and built-in lights.
+A stadsfiets is considered to be a fully outfitted European city bike, distinguished by the following typical features: upright riding position, fully enclosed chaincase, skirtguard, ring lock, hub gearing, dynamo hub, manually operated small warning bell, and built-in lights.

 German and Dutch versions of the European city bike are similar, though there are differences.

 The English roadster is similar in design, appearance, and intended use.
 The primary differences are that the continental bicycles tend to have a higher handlebar position for a more upright riding posture, and are more likely to have rod-actuated drum brakes.
 Because of Great Britain's cultural and trading influence in its former colonies, the roadster can still be seen in local production and use in many countries of the world.